Kanazawa Station 金沢駅

 The Omicho Market offers a completely different kind of splendor.
 It is busy, noisy, colorful, and often crowded.
 The market is the largest fresh food market in Kanazawa.

-There are more than 200 shops, mostly specializing in seafood and produce, but you will find flowers, kitchen tools, even clothing here.
+There are about 170 shops, mostly specializing in seafood and produce, but you will find flowers, kitchen tools, even clothing here.
 However, the reason most people come here is for the fresh food.
 It's why it's also known as Kanazawa's Kitchen.
 You may find yourself wanting to haggle with a shop owner to buy one of the giant crab, scallops, or giant oysters.
 But unless you're prepared to eat them raw or in the barbecue facility in the market, stop in at one of the restaurants in Omicho Market .
 There are two floors here, but the best fresh fish is found on the 1st floor.

 Take back a memory

 On your way to your next destination or on your way back home, don't forget to sample some gold leaf ice cream.
-Popular souvenirs to take back home with you from Kanazawa sold at the station are local sake, Japanese sweets, beauty products using gold leaf, towels, and urushi, and Japanese lacquerware.
+Popular souvenirs to take back home with you from Kanazawa sold at the station are local sake, Japanese sweets, beauty products using gold leaf, hand towels, and Japanese lacquerware.